aaugustin/mtefd/multiple-template-engines.rst

 The Django Template Language will be refactored into a standalone library.

-It will encapsulate its runtime configuration into an ``Engine`` class.
+It will encapsulate its runtime configuration into an instance of ``DjangoTemplates``.

 Settings
 ~~~~~~~~